Peach State Classic

 DAs

 -I love the politics DA.
 However, politics DAs require a story.
 The words "strong-arming moderates" in your uq ev + an "aff requires PC" card do not a story make.
-I will give good points for (decent) innovative policy strategies because I think they get at the heart of what makes debate fun and the ambiguities that fiat creates.
+I will give good points for (decent) innovative politics strategies because I think they get at the heart of what makes debate fun and the ambiguities that fiat creates.

 -There is a direct, positive, linear relationship between the amount of impact calc you do and how likely I am to vote for you.
 I know that's a cliché and I'm still including it here which should clue you in to how important this is.
 This also means that I am not a fan of framing contentions, and I only think they are useful in so far as you impact out and do impact calc with the applicable arguments on the appropriate DA or counterplan page.
-This is not to say I will throw out framing contentions; I will still try to adjudicate the debate as fairly as possible, just know that on balance I lean negative on theses issues and if you are running a framing contention you are better off convincing me the neg's impacts are securitized and bad then you are convincing me that DAs are fake.
+This is not to say I will throw out framing contentions; I will still try to adjudicate the debate as fairly as possible, just know that all else being equal I lean negative on theses issues and if you are running a framing contention you are better off convincing me the neg's impacts are securitized and bad then you are convincing me that DAs are fake.

 CPs